 Any resistance put up by the tribals has met with savage repression, carefully kept out of sight as the region has been closed to visitors and journalists for many years.
-But reports nonethelesls emerge of villages sacked by the army, the men shot or tortured to death, women and children raped and murdered, houses and crops burnt.
-These scorched earth tactics are applied with particular ferocity in areas where Shanti Bahini, the tribal's guerilla resistance force, is support.
+But reports nonetheles's emerge of villages sacked by the army, the men shot or tortured to death, women and children raped and murdered, houses and crops burnt.
+These scorched earth tactics are applied with particular ferocity in areas where Shanti Bahini, the tribal's guerilla resistance force, is suspected to be active or draw its support.